bagus149/tripleten-projects/prepaid_package/README.md

-## Deskripsi Proyek:
+## Project Description:
-Ptojek kali ini adalah tentang paket yang ditawarkan oleh suatu perusahaan.
-Paket yang ditawarkan ada dua yaitu paket Ultimate dan paket Surf.
-Masing-masing paket memiliki keunggulannya masing-masing sesuai dengan kebutuhan pengguna.
-Data pengguna terdiri dari 500 yang diambil di tahun 2018.
-Adapun tujuan projek kali ini adalah:
-- Menganalisis prilaku pengguna dalam memilih paket.
-- Menganalisis paket mana yang paling menguntungkan.
-- Menganalisis pendapatan paket Ultimate dan Surf.
-- Menganalisis pendapatan dari beberapa kota.
+This project is about the packages offered by a company.
+There are two packages available: the Ultimate package and the Surf package.
+Each package has its own advantages according to the users' needs.
+The user data consists of 500 records collected in 2018.
+The goals of this project are as follows:
+- Analyzing user behavior in choosing a package.
+- Analyzing which package is the most profitable.
+- Analyzing the revenue from the Ultimate and Surf packages.
+- Analyzing the revenue from various cities.

 ## Data:

 ### Tabel *users*:
-- *user_id* - pengguna
+- *user_id* - users
-- *firs_name* - nama depan pengguna
+- *firs_name* - user's first name
-- *last_name* - nama belakang pengguna
+- *last_name* - user's last name
-- *age* - usia pengguna
+- *age* - user's age
-- *reg_date* - tanggal mulai berlangganan
+- *reg_date* - Subscription start date
-- *churn_date* - tanggal pengguna berhenti layanan
+- *churn_date* - Date of service termination
-- *city* - kota tempat tinggal pengguna
+- *city* - User's city of residence
-- *plan* - nama paket telpon
+- *plan* - The phone package name

 ### Tabel *calls*:
-- *id* - ID sesi telpon unik
+- *id* - The unique session ID for phone calls
-- *call_date* - tanggal panggilan
+- *call_date* - The call date
-- *duration* - durasi pangglan dalam menit
+- *duration* - The call duration in minutes
-- *user_id* - ID pengguna yang melakukan panggilan
+- *user_id* - User ID who made the call

 ### Tabel *messages*:
-- *id* - ID SMS unik
+- *id* - Unique SMS ID
-- *message_date* - tanggal SMS dikirim
+- *message_date* - SMS sent date
-- *user_id* - ID pengguna yang mengirim SMS
+- *user_id* - Unique user ID for sending SMS

 ### Tabel *internet*:
-- *id* - ID sesi web unik
+- *id* - Unique web session ID
-- *mb_used* - volume data yang dihabiskan dalam sesi
+- *mb_used* - The volume of data consumed during the session
-- *session_date* - tanggal sesi web
+- *session_date* - Session date for web usage
-- *user_id* - ID pengguna
+- *user_id* - User ID for web sessions

 ### Tabel *plans*:
-- *plan_name* - nama paket telpon
+- *plan_name* - Phone package name
-- *usd_monthly_fee* - biaya bulanan dalam dolar AS
+- *usd_monthly_fee* - Monthly cost in US dollars
-- *minutes_included* - alokasi menit panggilan bulanan
+- *minutes_included* - Monthly allocation of call minutes
-- *messages_included* - alokasi SMS bulanan
+- *messages_included* - Monthly allocation of SMS
-- *mb_per_month_included* - alokasi volume data bulanan
+- *mb_per_month_included* - Monthly data volume allocation
-- *usd_per_minute* - harga per menit jika sudah melebihi batas paket
+- *usd_per_minute* - Price per minute if exceeded package limit
-- *usd_per_message* - harga per SMS jika sudah melebihi batas paket
+- *usd_per_message* - Price per SMS if exceeded package limit
-- *usd_per_gb* - harga per ekstra gigabita jika sudah melebihi batas paket
+- *usd_per_gb* - Price per extra gigabit if exceeded package limit

-## Target:
+## Targets:
-- Uji hipotesis Rata-rata pendapatan dari pengguna paket telepon Ultimate dan Surf berbeda.
-- Uji hipotesis Rata-rata pendapatan dari pengguna di wilayah NY-NJ berbeda dengan pendapatan pengguna dari wilayah lain.
+- Hypothesis test: The average income of Ultimate and Surf phone package users is different.
+- Hypothesis test: The average income of users in the NY-NJ region is different from the income of users from other regions.
+-

-## Library yang digunakan:
+## Libraries:
 - *pandas*
 - *numpy*
 - *scipy*